 - Set the thermostats properly — To operate most efficiently, your water heater should be set between 120°F and 130°F. If you have a dishwasher, you may need to increase the temperature settings to 140°F. Refer to the owner’s manual for the proper temperature settings for your dishwasher.

 - Fix those drips — If you have a leaky faucet, you’re pouring money down the drain.
 A slow drip can waste up to 450 gallons of water a month.
 If it’s hot water, you are not only paying to heat the water, but you are paying for the water, and may be paying for the disposal as well.
 If you have a domestic well, pumping costs are also a factor.
+Also make sure any hot water lines that are exposed are properly insulated.

 - Reduce the flow — Install low-flow showerheads and faucet aerators in your bathrooms and kitchen.
 They can cut up to 11% of your water use, which will reduce your energy use and water bills.
 Water efficient devices are usually available at local hardware stores.
 Also consider taking short showers rather than baths.
 A shower typically uses less hot water than a bath (especially if you limit your showers to five minutes or less).
 If you just need a shampoo, try using the sink rather than taking a shower.